dayemsiddiqui/docs/README.md

-# Mintlify Starter Kit
+# Kit - Laravel Inspired Framework For Rust

-Use the starter kit to get your docs deployed and ready to customize.
+Kit aims to bring the DX of Laravel and combine it with the robustness, performance and type-safety of Rust.
+Kit allows you to write type-safe and performant web apps with the DX and velocity of Laravel.

 Click the green **Use this template** button at the top of this repo to copy the Mintlify starter kit.
 The starter kit contains examples with